-Our proprietary Retail AI Network (RAIN) is an AI-enabled technology platform designed for the operational management of long-value chain retail business.
-Our RAIN mainly consists of our smart supply chain, smart logistics and smart marketing systems, bridging all value chain junctions including inventory replenishment, procurement, turnover management, merchandising, logistics and marketing.
+Our proprietary Retail AI Network (RAIN) driving superior user experience and operational efficiency chain, smart logistics and smart marketing systems, bridging all value chain junctions including inventory replenishment, procurement, turnover management, merchandising, logistics and marketing.
 We have created our RAIN to automate key operational decision-making.
 After over four years of iteration, in 2020, our RAIN automated 98% of the decisions in inventory replenishment, 97% of the decisions in procurement and 85% of the decisions in turnover management.
 With our RAIN, we have effectively reduced our dependence on the experience of front-line managers and operators, lowering the threshold for personnel experience and increasing operational efficiency.